 Steps to Reset All Settings in iOS 15 and Later Version

-> you will be asked to enter the iPhone Passcode for security reasons. >Tap Confirm Reset All Settings. > After that iPhone will reboot.
+Step 3: Lastly, Click on Reset All Settings > You will be asked to Enter the iPhone Passcode for security reasons > From the Prompted Menu to Confirmation, Select Reset All Settings > After that iPhone will reboot.

 Clear Safari Cache and Data

-Cache files play an important role in loading the websites, speedily.
+Cache files play an important role in loading websites speedily.
 All these files make it easy for the web pages to load faster when you visit the second time.
-Though, it might slow down the Safari app.
+However, it might slow down the Safari app.
 In that case, clear Safari cache and data on Mac and iOS devices.

 On your Mac,